VILLASframework/node/doc/Usage.md

 # Usage {#usage}

-The S2SS server (`server`) expects the path to a configuration file as a single argument.
+The S2SS server (`s2ss server`) expects the path to a configuration file as a single argument.

-	Usage: ./server CONFIG
+    Usage: ./s2ss-server CONFIG
       CONFIG is a required path to a configuration file

     Simulator2Simulator Server 0.1-d7de19c (Jun  4 2014 02:50:13)
-	 Copyright 2014, Institute for Automation of Complex Power Systems, EONERC Steffen Vogel <stvogel@eonerc.rwth-aachen.de>
+      Copyright 2015, Institute for Automation of Complex Power Systems, EONERC Steffen Vogel <stvogel@eonerc.rwth-aachen.de>

 The server requires root privileges for:

- - Enable the realtime fifo scheduler
+ - Enable the realtime FIFO scheduler
  - Increase the task priority
  - Configure the network emulator (netem)
  - Change the SMP affinity of threads and network interrupts